 You may wish to see pages on Roman Ephesus first.

 Ephesus shows very interesting signs of the transition from the Roman to the Byzantine period.
 In 393 Emperor Theodosius appointed his young sons Arcadius and Honorius co-emperors: the former was assigned the eastern part of the Roman Empire, while the latter had the western one.
 The partition of the Empire became effective after the death of Theodosius in 395.
-For this reason a restoration by Arcadius of the large street between the theatre and the harbour was celebrated by dedicating it to him.
-It is interesting to observe that in Rome inscriptions on the gates restored by Honorius celebrated both emperors.
+For this reason a restoration by Arcadius of the large street between the theatre and the harbour was celebrated by dedicating it to him. celebrated both emperors.

-Via Arcadiana: Justinian's Column (and a stork's nest)
+Via Arcadiana: Justinian's Column (and a stork's nest, not the only one)

-During the reign of Justinian, Eastern Roman Emperor from 527 to 565, five columns, taken from ancient buildings, were rearranged along Via Arcadiana: four of them supported statues of the Evangelists, while the fifth one was placed upon a high base and most likely supported a cross (the image used as background for this page shows a relief of this base).
+During the reign of Emperor Justinian five columns, taken from ancient buildings, were rearranged along Via Arcadiana: four of them supported statues of the Evangelists, while the fifth one was placed upon a high base and most likely supported a cross (the image used as background for this page shows a relief of this base).

 Visiting the theatre, the well-preserved stadium, and